MosenzonTal/Instagram-Bot/README.md

 `python -m pip install -r .\requirements.txt`

 ## Edit Script
-Open bot.py with any TextEditor.
+🔹 Open bot.py with any TextEditor. <br>

-Change all needed values such as username and password.
+🔹 Change all needed values such as username and password.

 ## Usage